Click on the headings below for more information.

 - Choose an appropriate venue for the size of your event, like an auditorium or library.

 - Whenever possible, have students recite using a microphone on a stand.
-This will be good practice for any student who advances to the National Finals, where a microphone will be used.
+This will be good practice for any student in the Senior Competition who advances to the National Finals, where a microphone will be used.

 - Each recitation takes about three to four minutes (depending on the poems chosen) and judges typically take one minute after a recitation to evaluate.
 Once all the recitations are finished, the final tally to determine your school champion(s) might take a few extra minutes.

-- If you expect your school contest to exceed two hours, consider holding grade-level contests first.
+- Poetry In Voice recommends a maximum of 12 student reciters at any given contest (with 24 poems recited) and the inclusion of a brief intermission.
+If you expect your school contest to exceed two hours, consider holding grade-level contests first.

 GET THE WORD OUT

-Let the community know how proud you are of your reciters — whether they’re competing in your classroom or at your school contest, the Online Semifinals, or the National Finals.
+Let the community know how proud you are of your reciters — whether they’re competing in your classroom or at your school contest, the Junior Online Finals, the Senior Online Qualifiers, or the National Finals.

 Here are some tips on how to maximize Facebook, Twitter, and other social media tools:

 - Set up a free Twitter account for your school or classroom.
-Remember to use the following Poetry In Voice hashtags when tweeting or searching: #recite2017 (in French and English) to announce your school champions and to track other news leading up to the 2017 National Finals, and #poemoftheweek to view or comment on our poem of the week (#poèmedelasemaine to view our weekly French poem)
+Remember to use the following Poetry In Voice hashtags when tweeting or searching: #poetryinvoice (and #lesvoixdelapoesie in French) to announce your school champions and to track other news leading up to the National Finals, and #poemoftheweek to view or comment on our poem of the week (#poèmedelasemaine to view our weekly French poem)